How to Reject a Job Applicant Politely?

 Once you have gotten some insight into your team's engagement, work to implement meaningful change based on their perspective.
 Whenever an issue is brought up, act upon it swiftly.
 By visibly addressing the challenge at hand, you will earn the respect of your employees.
 Even if you do not solve the issue completely, employees will rest easy knowing their voices are being heard and that efforts are being made.

-Make sure you are actively looping people into the changes you make, though - without acknowledgement of the feedback, your decisions may fall on deaf ears.
+Make sure you are actively looping people into the changes you make, though - without acknowledgement of the employee feedback, your decisions may fall on deaf ears.

 It is hard to feel engaged at work if there is no clear path forward for your position.
 94 percent of employees say they would stay in their jobs longer if they felt their organization was truly invested in them.
 By offering opportunities to grow their skills and keep them engaged, you will grow motivation and dedication organically.
 Learning and development initiatives are a great way to demonstrate your investment in your team, showing that you are committed to evolving with your current employees instead of replacing them with other candidates.